The best Krakow things to do

 4. Stroll through the Jewish Quarter (Kazimierz) and visit the Heroes Square

-Kazimierz is Krakow’s historic Jewish district and is a must-visit on any Krakow itinerary.
+Kazimierz is Krakow’s historic Jewish district and is a must-visit for any Krakow itinerary.
 Key landmarks include The Old Synagogue, the Jewish Cemetery, and the Remuh Synagogue.
 Along the way, you will also pass the Heroes Square.
 This memorial marks the site where thousands of Jews were deported to labour and concentration camps during WWII.
 The most striking feature is the installation of 33 empty chairs across the square.
 These chairs symbolise the absence of the Jewish residents who were forcibly removed from their homes.
-The square also features plaques with information about the history of the ghetto and the events that took place.
-This powerful reminder of the Holocaust is essential among your list of Krakow things to do.
+There are also plaques with information about the history of the ghetto and the events that took place.

 5. Explore the remains of the Ghetto Wall